 Dark circles have an annoying habit of showing through layers of foundation, making you look perpetually tired.
 Concealer is generally a thicker formula that provides a heavier covering.

-As concealers are heavier, this can make application more difficult.
-Makeup needs to be blended, otherwise it sits obviously on the skin’s surface.
+As concealers are heavier, this can make the application more difficult.
+Makeup needs to be blended, otherwise, it sits obviously on the skin’s surface.
 A heavy concealer that isn’t blended will quickly go cakey, drawing attention to fine lines.

 When the foundation is applied first, the concealer is easier to blend out.
 Foundation acts essentially as a base layer.

 While it does even out skin tone, it also gives a surface for the rest of the makeup to cling to.
-Concealer will then sit on the foundation, rather than the skin.
-This softens the effect, and helps the concealer stay in place for longer.
+Concealers will then sit on the foundation, rather than the skin.
+This softens the effect and helps the concealer stay in place for longer.

 A layer of foundation also stops the concealer from creasing on the skin.
 Creasing occurs when makeup settles in the lines of the face.
 While the best way to prevent this is with good hydration and setting powder, the order of application can help.

 Perhaps most importantly, applying concealer first tends to lead to a waste of product.
 Concealers should only be used in targeted areas.
 Because it’s a heavier formula, it isn’t suitable for use all over the face.

 When concealer is applied initially, you can’t be sure which areas need to be targeted.
 When applying foundation, small areas of pigmentation will be well covered.
 The concealer is only needed for what’s left.
 So, by applying concealer first, you’re covering areas that don’t need it.